AssiKalle/Backbone_ThIWert/Project_Planning.md

 | (Battery) APC Back-UPS Es | 1 | €138|

 - Time: Estimated time required for full project is one semester.
-- Quality requirement
-  - Presumably the connection is flawlessly
-  - The reliability and a high speed are main issues.
-  - [ ] Detail expectation, e.g. bandwidth, etc.

 1.1.2.
-Sub demand and condition:
-- Mounting conditions:
-  - [x] Distance between location
-  - [ ] Safety
-  - [ ] Topology
+Quality requirement:
+- Presumably the connection is flawless with highspeed internet (high frequency signals are reachable and durable)
 - Technical details:
   - [x] Glass fiber
   - [x] PoE Switch